Box-Tools/BoxKit/README.rst

 **********

-An overview of BoxKit is available in ``paper/paper.md`` that provides a summary and statement of purpose for the package.
+An overview of BoxKit is available in ``paper/paper.md`` that provides a summary and statement of need for the package.
 You can compile it into a pdf by running ``make`` in the ``paper`` directory.
 Please note that the ``Makefile`` requires a functioning Docker service on the machine.

 **************
  Installation